cyberark/ansible-conjur-host-identity/README.md

 ### Role Variables

-* `conjur_appliance_url` `*`: The URL of the Conjur / DAP instance you are connecting to.
-When connecting to an HA DAP master cluster, this would be the URL of the master load balancer.
+* `conjur_appliance_url` `*`: The URL of the Conjur / Conjur Enterprise instance you are connecting to.
+When connecting to an HA Conjur Enterprise master cluster, this would be the URL of the master load balancer.
 * `conjur_account` `*`: The account name for the Conjur instance you are connecting to.
 * `conjur_host_factory_token` `*`: [Host Factory](https://docs.conjur.org/Latest/en/Content/Operations/Services/host_factory.html)
   token for layer enrollment.
 This should be specified in the environment on the Ansible controlling host.
 * `conjur_host_name` `*`: Name of the host identity for the host factory to create.
-* `conjur_ssl_certificate`: The PEM-encoded x509 CA certificate chain for the DAP instance you are connecting to.
+* `conjur_ssl_certificate`: The PEM-encoded x509 CA certificate chain for the Conjur Enterprise instance you are connecting to.
 This value may be obtained by running the command:
   ```
   $ openssl s_client -showcerts -servername [CONJUR_DNS_NAME] -connect [CONJUR_DNS_NAME]:443 < /dev/null 2> /dev/null